Scene-Action Prompt Fusion for Coherent Text-to-Video Storytelling: Introduction

-Extensive qualitative and quantitative analysis and ablation studies demonstrate the effectiveness of our approach in generating long-form video narratives that maintain temporal coherence and semantic consistency.
-We showcase \textbf{our model that outperforms prior methods with the highest CLIP-add (+3.91\% vs. Mochi, +5.74\% vs. Vlogger), CLIP-combined (+3.49\%, +7.10\%), and DINO (+1.75\%, +4.78\%) scores}, demonstrating superior text alignment and coherence.
-By bridging the gap between isolated video segments and extended storytelling, our work paves the way for more advanced and realistic GenAI-driven video synthesis applications.
+By unifying these dynamics-inspired components, our framework generates extended video sequences that maintain temporal and spatial coherence while exhibiting logically progressive storytelling.
+Extensive qualitative and quantitative evaluations demonstrate that our approach significantly outperforms prior methods, achieving the highest CLIP-add (+3.91\% vs. Mochi, +5.74\% vs. Vlogger), CLIP-combined (+3.49\%, +7.10\%), and DINO (+1.75\%, +4.78\%) scores.
+These results show that our method effectively bridges the gap between isolated short clips and coherent long-form video storytelling, establishing a practical and training-free framework for text-driven video synthesis.